Full English frittata recipe

 Avoid morning mayhem and fuel your day with a brilliant breakfast.
 This full English frittata is high protein, low carb and utterly delicious.

-Ideal for a weekend brunch, serve our full English fritatta with a steaming mug of tea.
-Plus, if you’re still feeling hungry, add a couple of slices of wholemeal sourdough toast with a little butter from grass-fed cows.
+If you’re still feeling hungry, add a couple of slices of wholemeal sourdough toast with a little butter from grass-fed cows alongside our frittata recipe.
 Full of wellbeing wins, sourdough is naturally fermented, meaning the tough outer shell of the grain is broken down before we eat it.
 This makes it easier to absorb and is gentler on our gut.
 Want to make your own?
 Read our sourdough starter recipe here.

 While we’ve added smoked, streaky bacon here, you can easily omit from the recipe for a tasty vegetarian alternative.